 Like death and taxes, it seems one of the certainties in this world is that Netflix will continue to raise its subscription fees.
-On January 15th, Netflix announced an immediate price hike for new memberships effective on October 29th, increasing rates on the Standard plan (the most popular option) by $1 and the Premium plan by $2.
+Netflix announced an immediate price hike for new memberships effective on October 29th, increasing rates on the Standard plan (the most popular option) by $1 and the Premium plan by $2.

 Current subscribers aren’t safe either, though.
-Customers with active Netflix accounts will see their plans go up sometime in the next few weeks in accordance with their typical billing cycle.
+Many customers with active Netflix accounts will see their plans go up sometime in the next few weeks in accordance with their typical billing cycle.
 If you have your membership set to auto-pay, you’ll want to pay attention to those bills.
 Here’s a breakdown of the changes you can expect:

 - Basic plan: Stream on one device in SD.
-Price increase from $8 to $9.
+Price will stay the same at $9/month.

 - Standard plan: Stream on two devices at the same time in HD.
-Price increase from $11 to $13.
+Price increase from $13 to $14/month.

 - Premium plan: Stream on four devices at the same time in HD and ultra HD.
-Price increase from $14 to $16.
+Price increase from $16 to $18/month.

-Netflix last raised its prices in late 2017.
-Back then, the cost of a standard plan only went up by a dollar, but people still freaked out about it.
-In fact, one study suggested the increase actually drove away a significant amount of low-income customers.
-The response over at the Slickdeals community was mixed, to say the least.
+Netflix last raised its prices in early 2019.
+Back then, the cost of a standard plan actually went up by $2, but people are (understandably) not excited about this most recent cost increase.
+In fact, one study suggested Netflix’s 2017 price increase actually drove away a significant amount of low-income customers.

-The new prices are still cheaper than HBO Now, which comes with a $14.99 price tag.
-Meanwhile, Hulu’s commercial-free plan comes in at $11.99, now cheaper than Netflix’s most popular plan.
-But with streaming services like Disney+, NBCUniversal's package, and WarnerMedia's offering all expected to launch in the near future, the landscape is only getting more and more crowded.
+The new prices are still just slightly cheaper than HBO Max, which comes with a $14.99 price tag.
+Meanwhile, Hulu’s commercial-free plan comes in at $11.99, now even less expensive than Netflix’s most popular plan.
+But with streaming services like Disney+, Peacock and Apple TV+ grabbing up market share, the landscape is only getting more crowded.

-That said, Netflix is likely raising prices to keep shareholders happy while continuing to fund its colossal original content library.
-The company reportedly amassed over $12 billion in debt as of March 2020, and but will likely spend less on production than would be typical this year because of the pandemic.
+That said, Netflix is likely raising prices to keep shareholders happy while continuing to fund its colossal content library.
+The company reportedly amassed $14.7 billion in debt as of March 2020, and but will likely spend less on production than would be typical this year because of the pandemic.